-As mentioned, you should not impulsively apply for credit or turn in multiple credit applications in a short period of time.
-With many inquiries counting against you in one time, additional creditors pulling your report will likely be concerned about all of your recent credit applications and be less inclined to approve a loan or line of credit.
-They might consider you too much of a risk and not responsible with your credit.
-Additionally, your credit score could drop a few points with each inquiry and essentially make you less credit worthy.
+As mentioned, you should never impulsively apply for credit or turn in multiple credit applications in a short period of time.
+With so many inquiries counting against you in one time, additional creditors pulling your report will likely be concerned about all of your recent credit applications and be less inclined to approve a loan or line of credit.
+They will consider you too much of a risk and not responsible with your credit.
+Additionally, your credit score will drop a few points with each hard inquiry and essentially make you less credit worthy.

 What you should know is that Fair Issac, the creator of the FICO score, has made some changes to how inquiries are viewed.
-Consumers have been upset that those being proactive about repairing their credit can be putting themselves in a bad position by shopping around for better rates.
-Now the rules have changed for inquiries.
-In the past there was no differentiation in why all the credit inquiries were made.
-Now, the rules include:
+Consumers have been upset that those being proactive about repairing their credit are putting themselves in a bad position by shopping around for better rates.
+Now the rules are different for inquiries.
+In the past there was no differentiation in why all the credit pulls were made.
+Now, there are exceptions that include:

-- Ignored Inquiries any inquiry within the prior 30 days for auto loans, mortgage loans or student loans will not be taken into account for your FICO score. - All for One Inquiries any inquiries for mortgage, auto or student loans made within a 14 day time period will be counted as one inquiry.
+- Ignored Inquiries any inquiry for auto loans, mortgage loans, or student loans will be ignored by potential creditors within 30 days of scoring. - All for One Inquiries any time inquiries for mortgage, auto, or student loans are made within a 14 day time period will be counted as one inquiry.

-While the rules are currently in place, it does not necessarily mean creditors will ignore the inquiries.
-It is still probably better to be careful with your credit report by limiting credit inquiries and making your payments on time to keep boosting your score.
-The best deals and benefits usually come to those who have great credit reports.
+While the rules are currently in place, it does not necessarily mean creditors will abide by them.
+It is still better to be careful with your credit by limiting credit inquiries and making your payments on time to keep boosting your score.
+The best deals and benefits come to those who maintain great credit and clear history reports.

 There is no specific number of credit inquiries within a short period of time that is known to start damaging your credit.
-Every lender will probably take different factors into consideration so it is likely in your best interest to forgo new credit applications until you have worked to repair existing accounts.
+Every lender will take different factors into consideration so it is in your best interest to forgo new credit applications until you have worked to repair existing accounts.